flexzymat/stack_blog/README.md

 PROJECT TITLE:

-creating, updating and deleting blog post
+Creating, Reading, Updating and deleting blog post.

 PROJECT DESCRIPTION:
 This project involves creating a platform where users can create a post, search for the post by title and view the post.
 Posts can also be updated and and deleted by the users.